 A good business lawyer handles the case from beginning to end.

 As a broad generalization there are two types of law firms: firms where the lawyers do most of the work and the support staff just supports the lawyers or law firms where the support staff does 90% of the work and the lawyers only attend court hearings and depositions.
 Both types of law firms can provide competent legal services to people.
 But, for my money, I would be looking for a law firm which has business lawyers working as a team with their support staff throughout the entire process.
 I don’t want nonlegal or paralegal staff members handling all the prep work and then simply handing off the case to a business lawyer when you have to have a lawyer in court.
-I think that lawyers who work the cases from beginning to and gain a greater insight into each of their cases.
+I think that lawyers should work the cases from beginning to gain a greater insight into each of their cases.

 So that’s my list for what I would be looking for in a lawyer or law firm if my family member was looking for a business lawyer.